DensoSVIC/soafee-avp-blueprint/README.md

 9. Stop or restart the AVP demo: `blueprint stop`
 10. Deconfigure the container registry: `blueprint deconfigure`
 11. Shut down your EC2 instances
-12. Destroy your cloud: `blueprint destroy`
+12. Destroy your cloud: `blueprint deprovision`

 We expect the runtime of this bluebook through a completed parking demo is about 2 hours.